 While giant rats are nothing new to Dark Souls, a rat kingdom certainly is.
-Various beasts have displayed similar intelligence to the bipedal races, with Shalquoir and Alvina from the original Dark Souls (DS1) proving that at least some are capable of speech.
-The snake men of the other games further demonstrate the potential for these intelligent creatures to form their own societies.
-Therefore, it is reasonable for rats to establish their own kingdom, taking after the first four kingdoms of the pygmies and medials.
-The Rat King refers to his kindred as subordinates, establishing a clear hierarchy between himself and the rats who serve under him.
-They also appear to follow a code of honor that undergirds their sense of loyalty.
-But for the most part, their kingdom is foreign to human or medial sensibilities.
-Rats gladly wallow in filth and consider sludgy mud to be the most warm and kind thing imaginable, which explains their general preference for dirty, dank, and damp areas like sewers in the previous game.
-They delight in these breeding grounds for diseases that could then be passed onto us as poisons.
+Various beasts have displayed similar intelligence to the bipedal races, some even capable of speech like Shalquoir.
+Nothing stops these intelligent creatures from banding together and forming their own societies.
+Therefore, it is reasonable for rats to establish a kingdom for themselves, taking after the first four of the pygmies and medials.
+The Rat King refers to his kindred as subordinates, establishing a clear hierarchy.
+His servants also appear to follow a code of honor that undergirds their sense of loyalty.
+But for the most part, their kingdom is foreign to human sensibilities.
+Rats gladly wallow in filth and consider sludgy mud to be the most warm and kind thing imaginable, which explains their general preference for dirty and dank areas like sewers in the original Dark Souls.
+(DS1) They delight in these breeding grounds for diseases that could then be passed onto us as poisons, hence Straid deriving Toxic Mist and Acid Surge pyromancies from their souls.

 Thankfully, humans originally had nothing to fear with regards to these plague-carrying vermin.
 According to the Rat King, he and the chief of humans had made a deal in olden times.
 Humans would take over the Upper World basked in the light of day, and rats would infest every dark corner beneath the earth.
 This human chief is an obvious reference to the pygmy Lord who found the Dark Soul, prior to mankind spreading across the surface world.
 Considering that the gods had already established subterranean kingdoms, this was likely a secret arrangement made in preparation for the coming Age of Dark and downfall of the medials.
 By agreeing on the borders of their territories early on, mankind would avoid any conflict with the rats once the human race dominated the Upper World.
 However, things did not go as the pygmy had planned.
 As the Rat King relates, humans forgot their pledge and have set up various underground societies throughout history.
 Worse yet, they hunt the rats who are supposed to be their allies.
 As the Rat King poetically exposites, we have been “poisoned” by the light of the sun.

-In more recent times, the Rat King and his closest subjects have moved into the Grave of Saints, to forage from the corpses interred there according to the Dark Souls II Collector’s Edition Strategy Guide.
+In more recent times, the Rat King and his closest subjects have moved into the Grave of Saints, to forage from the corpses interred there according to the Dark Souls II Collector’s Edition Guide.
 They can also be found in the underground caverns of the Doors of Pharros.
-Unlike vermin from past games, the rats in these areas possess the ability to petrify.
+Unlike vermin from DS1 and Demon’s Souls, the rats in this game possess the ability to petrify.
 Curious, since the Rat King rewards his servants with smooth & silky stones before finally awarding the Slumbering Dragoncrest Ring.
 Though the description confirms it to be a ring that has been handed down in Melfia since long ago, one such ring has nonetheless ended up in the rat’s possession.
 But why?
-Does he care about its ability to mask one’s sound, or is it the image of a slumbering dragon emblazoned on its crest that caught his attention?
+Does he care about its ability to mask the wearer’s sound, or is it the image of a slumbering dragon emblazoned on its crest that caught his attention?
 Given the relative proximity of the Grave of Saints to Shulva and their domain over the entire underground, the rats are likely aware of the slumbering Sinh and other archdragons.
 Their petrification power may therefore be a result of them studying the rocky world they call home.

 I heard a story about, what was it, some rat king or something.
 Well, if the king’s a rich person, I’ll go down to even a rat or whatever.
 Ha ha!

 This isn’t their only peculiar foray into foreign fields either.
 The “hunting rat” (狩猟ネズミ) is a dog-rat hybrid acting as their hounds.
-While their physiology largely resembles that of a canine, their tails are unmistakably those of rats, hence why we can collect them from their corpses.
-Likewise, the description for the Royal Rat Authority’s soul considers the giant dog to be a rat and not a “living statue” like the English text relates.
+While their physiology largely resembles a canine, their tails are unmistakably those of rats, which we can loot from their corpses.
+Likewise, the description for the Royal Rat Authority’s soul considers the giant dog to be a rat.
 This is an obvious reference to the official name for standard rat enemies being “dog rats” (犬ネズミ) due to their comparable size and the name’s similarity to the term “large rat”. (大ネズミ) While an amusing connection, it still doesn’t reveal how this dog-rat hybrid came to be.
 They may have been bred naturally with all the darker implications that brings for their canine parents.
 If so, then their mixed blood has made them an accepted part of rat society but subservient to pureblooded rats.
+This may be why the dogs alone emanate a toxic miasma, their masters not sharing the poison moss they carry to regulate the uncleanliness.
+Apparently, the Rat King’s nation can’t be too sordid, unlike the random rats in Lordran.
+But the half-breeds hunting through the filth on their behalf?
+Fair game.

-Soul of the Rat King’s Trial that considers the underground its territory.
+Soul of the Trial of the Rat King, who consider the underground his territory.

 The special soul this rat possessed is used to acquire a vast amount of souls or create a great power.

+But even then, he hesitates to make the covenant because we are still human and thereby untrustworthy in his eyes.
 The solution?
 He asks that we throw away the soul of man to swear fealty to him.
 We are to embrace the rats in full, to lay in the mud and act in their name without shame.
 All of this in the hope that we shall throw away our human stench, leaving no reminder of what we actually are while serving the intolerant king of rats.
-There is an evident desire for outsiders to be as much like rats as physically possible —anything less is beneath them.
+There is an evident desire for outsiders to be as much like rats as physically possible — anything less is beneath them.
 That said, we aren’t the first to have become an ally of the Rat King.
 A previous human servant had created the covenant ring used to summon rat-hunting invaders to the wearer while in the vicinity.
 Human hands had also presumably crafted the statues of rats now ornamenting their domain, most effigies holding a vase that spews poison when using the corresponding Pharros mechanisms.
 There have been others lending the rat kingdom their support, but we can apparently be the first to actually change his opinion about the human race in general.